zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 ### Position Map

 When switching between layouts using [ZMK Studio](../../features/studio.md), an attempt is made to automatically infer bindings for the keys in the new layout from the old layout.
 Keys with the same physical key properties are given the same binding.
-This approach has some limitations, though, so for more accurate transference of bindings a position map is used.
+This approach has some limitations, so for more accurate transference of bindings a position map is used.

 A position map looks something like this: